alextanhongpin/ideas/books.md

 This list only contains technical books, I do not just read technical books by all means :) Other lists are available [here](http://alextanhongpin.github.io/#books) though I did not update it that much anymore.

+## Profiling

+- Dan Korem - The Art of Profiling

 ## Machine Learning